 - How Long Do I Have To Claim For Tinnitus?

 - How To Claim Compensation For Tinnitus

-- No Win No Fee Compensation Claims For Tinnitus
+- Making A No Win No Fee Tinnitus Compensation Claim

 - Advice For People With Tinnitus

 It is estimated by the British Tinnitus Association that around one in ten people in the UK has some form of tinnitus.
 Of these, half find the condition to be either moderate or severely distressing.
 Currently, there is not a cure for the condition.
 The source of the sound heard by sufferers comes from inside their body, meaning they are the only person who will hear the noise.

 Whilst tinnitus is not a life-threatening condition, it can cause severe distress and it can very much affect the sufferer’s quality of life.
 Even minor cases of tinnitus can be very annoying for the person with tinnitus.
 In severe cases, tinnitus has been described as being unbearable.
 It can prevent people from sleeping or carrying out everyday tasks and effectively incapacitate them.
 These additional effects can compound how you are affected.